 - Orlistat (Xenical[®]) is contraindicated in breast-feeding, cholestasis and chronic malabsorption and is not recommended in pregnancy.
 There is no data to support its use in the elderly and it is not intended to be used in children.
-NICE guidance states that it should be used in those aged 18-75 only. - Sibutramine (Reductil[®]) is contraindicated in those with psychiatric illness, major eating disorder, history of drug or alcohol abuse, or on current antidepressant or neuroleptic drug therapy.
-Avoid also in uncontrolled hypertension (>145/90 mm Hg), hyperthyroidism, severe hepatic or renal impairment, symptomatic BPH, phaeochromocytoma, narrow angle glaucoma, or if a history of coronary artery disease, congestive heart failure, arrhythmia, tachycardia, peripheral arterial occlusive disease or TIA or stroke.
+NICE guidance states that it should be used in those aged 18-75 only. - Sibutramine (Reductil®) is contraindicated in those with psychiatric illness, major eating disorder, Tourette's syndrome, history of drug or alcohol abuse, or on current (or use during prior 2 weeks) antidepressant, neuroleptic drug therapy, weight reduction drug therapy or tryptophan therapy.
+Avoid also in inadequately controlled hypertension (BP >145/90 mmHg), hyperthyroidism, severe hepatic or renal impairment, symptomatic BPH, phaeochromocytoma, narrow angle glaucoma, or if a history of coronary artery disease, congestive heart failure, arrhythmia, tachycardia, peripheral arterial occlusive disease or TIA or stroke.
 It is also contraindicated in pregnancy and breast-feeding and is unlicensed for those aged < 18 years or > 65 years.
 Women of childbearing potential should use an adequate method of contraception while taking sibutramine.